pviswanathan/ChromeAutoTextExpander/README.md

 ## Version History
 v1.8.1
- - Adding support for Google Inbox
+ - Added support for Google Inbox
+ - Added support for MailChimp
  - Replacing annoying exception messages in console when script does not work with iframes

 v1.8.0